The Annual of the Association for Documentary Editing

 Eventually Whitman had the poems set up in type, with many others, at the Brooklyn printing firm operated by his friends, T. H. Rome and Brothers, with proofs made for the author.
 In this preliminary proof stage, Whitman completed the process of dispersing the poems among thirty-three others for the "Calamus" cluster of the 1860 Leaves of Grass (the original manuscripts remained with the Rome Brothers), thereby publishing all of the twelve "Live Oak" poems, but not as a sequence, and in a way that destroyed their narrative of love, loss, and resolve.
 Throughout the sundered manuscript and proof stages, Whitman made revisions to the poems.
 Displaying various cancellations and interlineations, the manuscripts reveal multiple stages of pencil and ink revision, and, in the instance of Poem III ("When I heard at the close of day"), a substantial paste-over revision.
 Although the Rome proof sheets are not known to be extant, Bowers demonstrated that Whitman revised these still further before submitting them with other material to the Boston firm of Thayer and Eldridge as printer's copy for the 1860 Leaves (xxiv); for the published "Calamus" texts of the twelve poems vary at numerous points from the revised texts of the "Live Oak" manuscripts.

 It is easy to see why a focus on late revisions might seem to offer a reliable method for editing "Live Oak, with Moss."
 As formulated by Sir Walter Greg in 1950, the editorial principle of final authorial intention distinguishes among early and late versions of a literary work and observes authorial revisions leading up to its final state.
 Despite what seems to have been his original intention of preserving the sequence in manuscript, Whitman went on to publish revised versions of its twelve poems, and the changes made to them for inclusion in the 1860 "Calamus" cluster are clearly authorial.
 Their states of authorized finality seem to have underlain Helms's decision to assemble his edition of "Live Oak, with Moss" from the printed "Calamus" versions of the twelve poems, for although Helms does not invoke Greg's rationale, he does identify the "Calamus" versions as the texts "Whitman approved for publication" ("Whitman's 'Live Oak with Moss'" 187).
 The problem with Helms's decision is that the versions he reprinted were approved by Whitman as parts of the published "Calamus" cluster, not as the unpublished "Live Oak, with Moss."
 As Parker observed, "Greg's theory of final authorial intention does not apply to poems that have been taken apart from a sequence and then shuffled, in revised form, among other poems" as parts of a different work ("Commentary" 416).
 What Helms did was arrange the twelve revised "Calamus" versions of the poems in the sequential order of their manuscript states as an earlier work.
 He did not print "Live Oak, with Moss."
-Parker came closer to doing so, for his version in the Norton Anthology of American Literature reprints Bowers's edition of the manuscripts.
-Bowers, of course, is so thoroughly identified with Greg's principle of final authorial intention that its practice has been known for the past half-century as the "Greg-Bowers" formula—a method justly esteemed for producing some of the finest scholarly editions in existence.
+In editing the sundered manuscripts of the poems, Parker came much closer to the state of the sequence as Whitman inscribed it.
+Yet his version in the 4th edition of the Norton Anthology of American Literature and all subsequent editions of the sequence currently in print have tended to represent Whitman's manuscript readings in their final states—an approach paralleling that of Bowers for his version in SB.
+Bowers, of course, is so thoroughly identified with Greg's principle of final authorial intention that its practice has been known for the past half-century as the "Greg-Bowers" formula, which is justly esteemed for producing some of the finest scholarly editions in existence.
 But aside from its observance of late revisions, the edition of "Live Oak, with Moss" Bowers published fails ultimately to exemplify the principle.
-Although he had already endorsed Greg's rationale in 1951, Bowers did not refer to it in his 1953 essay on "Live Oak, with Moss," nor indeed to any editorial formula aimed at representing Whitman's intentions for the sequence.
+Although he had already endorsed Greg's rationale in 1950, Bowers did not refer to it in his 1953 essay on "Live Oak, with Moss," nor indeed to any editorial formula aimed at representing Whitman's intentions for the sequence.

 The absence of a principled editorial approach in "Whitman's Original Manuscripts for the 'Calamus' Poems" is curiously out of keeping with the significance of the discoveries disclosed by Bowers.
 In his essay he observed: (1) that the twelve "Live Oak" poems "make up an artistically complete story of attachment, crisis, and reconstitution"; (2) that they "are manifestly fair copies" in their original inscriptions; and (3) that "the calamus symbol is nowhere mentioned in these poems," which instead feature the live oak (264).
 These three points establish the autonomy of the sequence during its notebook state as a discretely inscribed work, one Whitman wrote under what were apparently compelling biographical circumstances.
 Whitman's motives for recording the sequence may be suggested by his note on the verso of a canceled draft fragment of Poem II, "I saw in Louisiana a live-oak growing":